oddbird/sass/spec/statement.md

 [`current indentation level`]: #current-indentation-level

-It is defined as the first tab or space character used as an [IndentMore] production.
+It is defined as the first tab or space character used as an [IndentMore] production in a document.

-In the indented syntax, a document may not begin with whitespace, and no character other than the `document indentation character` may be used for indentation.
+In the indented syntax, no character other than the `document indentation character` may be used for indentation.

 ## Syntax